valentineus/popov.link/content/blog/create-lib-file-from-dll.md

 ...
 ```

-Now from that definition file, we can finally create the ".lib" file.
+Now from that definition file, we can finally create the `*.lib` file.
-We use the "lib" tool for this, so run this command in your Visual Studio Command Prompt:
+We use the `lib` tool for this, so run this command in your "Visual Studio Command Prompt":

 ```shell
 lib /def:C:\\mypath\\mylib.def /OUT:C:\\mypath\\mylib.lib